fantasy-toolz/mlb-predictions/README.md

 ## MLB win-loss predictions on a daily basis
 ### Fantasy Toolz

-Predictions for MLB games, scraped and processed from Baseball Savant daily.
+Predictions for the outcome of MLB games, scraped and processed from MLB and Baseball Savant daily.

+- Files in `predictions/latest.csv` is our daily prediction for the next two weeks of game outcomes.
-- Files in `data/teams` record the outcomes of daily games.
+- Team-specific files in `data/teams` record the outcomes of daily games.

-- Files in `predictions` record our daily predictions for game outcomes.
+Tuning of estimated outcomes took place based on the first two months of the 2023 season.

+We also perform cursory validation that our predictions are robust.